-The expansion unit FCU8-EX564 functions as a master station or slave (local) station of CC-Link IE Field.
+The expansion unit FCU8-EX564 functions as a master station or device station (local station) of CC-Link IE Field.
 Connect the CC-Link IE Field-compatible equipment with an Ethernet cable (category 5e or above and twisted pair shield cable).
-For details, refer to "M800/M80 Series CC-Link IE Field (Master/local) Specifications manual".
+For details, refer to the specifications manual related to CC-Link IE Field (Master/local).

-( Prepared by MTB)
+(\ Prepared by MTB)